SystemsApproach/ops/monitor.rst

 cross-reference message from different components.

-Because both the metrics collected by the monitoring stack and the event message recorded by the logging stack are timestamped, it is also possible to build linkages between the two subsystems, which is especially helpful when debugging a problem or deciding whether an alert is warranted.
+Because both the metrics collected by the monitoring stack and the event messages recorded by the logging stack are timestamped, it is also possible to build linkages between the two subsystems, which is especially helpful when debugging a problem or deciding whether an alert is warranted.
 We give an example of how this and other useful